Georgia Tech stuns No. 24 Pitt 26-21 in Key’s coaching debut

 THE TAKEAWAY

-Georgia Tech: Key, the first Yellow Jackets alum to lead the program since Bill Curry’s tenure in the 1980s, made a pretty compelling opening statement that he should be considered for the full-time gig to replace Collins, whose rebuilding project failed to get off the ground.
+Georgia Tech: Key, the first alum to lead the program since Bill Curry’s tenure in the 1980s, made a pretty compelling opening statement that he should be considered for the full-time gig to replace Collins.
 What Georgia Tech lacked in aesthetics it made up for in grit while largely shutting down an offense that came in averaging 36 points a game.

 Pitt: The Panthers began the season talking about repeating as the ACC champs and maybe mounting an insurgent run at the CFP.
-An overtime loss to Tennessee last month derailed the CFP dream and now they’re playing catchup in the Coastal Division just one game into conference play.
+An overtime loss to Tennessee last month derailed the CFP dream — as remote as it was — and now they’re playing catchup in the Coastal Division just one game into conference play.

 POLL IMPLICATIONS